panichelpdesk/panichd/README.md

 Thanks to [Kordy](https://github.com/thekordy) and his collaborators for building up [Kordy/Ticketit](https://github.com/thekordy/ticketit) and sharing it on GitHub.
 Without it, Panic Help Desk simply won't exist.

-It also couldn't be done I'm sure that without the [StackOverflow](https://stackoverflow.com) community that solves our everyday coding headaches, our development would be much more slower and many times stopped.
-Google knows that.
+It also couldn't be done without the [StackOverflow](https://stackoverflow.com) community.
+They've solved (and sure will solve) our daily coding headaches.
+As I got deeper in Laravel, the Github community itself has become another helper hand for this project progress.

-Finally, a big Thank You to all the people that are sharing their works as Open Source and let other people like us include their packages in our code.
-If some day this one is as useful to someone as other packages have been to us, our debt will for sure still be enormous, but also we'd be very happy!
+Finally, a big Thank You to all the people that are sharing their projects as Open Source and let other people like us take advantage of their work.
+If some day this package is as useful to someone as other ones have been to us, our debt will for sure still be enormous, but also we'd be very happy!